-First of all, if you haven’t tried toothpick sculptures with your kids, definitely give it a try!
+If you haven’t tried building with toothpicks with your kids, you must give it a try!

 It’s a construction project that can be as simple as poking a bunch of toothpicks in playdough for young children or as challenging as building a geodesic dome or tower for older kids and adults.